 Give me a building project any day!
 Give me something to assemble and follow directions on…tomorrow!
 Not my cup of tea.
-So when I was challenged by Home Depot and Everbilt to NOT call Max (my handyman) and, rather, tackle this sliding barn door myself, I began to break out in hives….No, not really.
+So when I was challenged by Everbilt Hardware to NOT call Max (my handyman) and, rather, tackle this sliding barn door myself, I began to break out in hives….No, not really.
 I accepted the challenge.

 It was fun to peruse through all of the many choices of sliding door hardware available from Everbilt.
 I finally decided on this one…Stainless Steel Decorative Sliding Door Hardware (model #60012).

 I’ve always stuck with black hardware, so it was kinda fun to change things up a bit.
 And the stainless steel definitely fit with the style I was going for in Lauryn’s room.

 While waiting for the sliding door hardware to arrive from Home Depot, I built and painted the barn door for Lauryn’s room….

 Barn doors are honestly my favorite thing to build.
 They are so easy and add so much character to any room.
 A conversation piece through and through.
 I have an easy to follow, step by step tutorial on how to build your own sliding barn door right here on the blog.
 My obvious obsession for these things shines through in my home.
 Three of them!
 With plans to hang many more….